martincrxz/Memorize/README.md

 }
 ```

-In the example, `Boat` didn't conform to `Movable` protocol, but then, maybe in another source file or even another project, we decided that `Boat` should implement `Movable` protocol, so we implement the corresponding functions and properties, using the corresponding syntax, and now `Boat` does conform to the protocol.
+In the example, `Boat` didn't conform to `Moveable` protocol, but then, maybe in another source file or even another project, we decided that `Boat` should conform to `Moveable` protocol, so we implement the corresponding functions and properties, using the corresponding syntax, and now `Boat` does conform to the protocol.

 See:
 * [Extensions](https://docs.swift.org/swift-book/LanguageGuide/Extensions.html)